Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Variations on a theme: Mackey functors

 Essentially, a Mackey functor $M$ for a finite group $G$ consists of a collection of Abelian groups $\{M(H)\}$ indexed on the subgroups $H\leq G$, connected by a system of additive operations called restrictions and transfers.
 More details on equivariant algebra can be found in \cite{ThevenazWebb:1995} or \cite{lewis:1980}.

-\begin{remark} Mackey functors are sometimes defined as functors out of the opposite category of $\mathcal{A}^G$.
-The resulting definition is the same since the Burnside category is self-dual, because spans can always be ``turned around.''
-That being said, this difference has the potential to lead to some unfortunate collisions of notation, since some authors (e.g.\ \cite{GuillouMay:2011}) use the ``op'' notation while others (e.g.\ \cite{BarwickOne}) do not.
-In this paper we adopt the ``no op'' notation, since it is shorter and there is no meaningful difference. \end{remark}

 More generally, Mackey functors can be valued in preadditive categories other than Abelian groups.
 We let $\Mack(\cat C) = \Fun^{\rm add}(\mathcal{A}^G, \cat C)$ denote the $1$-category of Mackey functors valued in $\cat C$.
-The examples we will discuss in this paper are the following:\begin{itemize} \item \cref{sec:cat Mack}: \textit{$\PC$-Mackey functors}, as described by Bohmann--Osorno \cite{BohmannOsorno:2015}, are valued in permutative categories and can be thought of as a collection of permutative categories $\{\cat C(H)\}_{H\leq G}$ whose restrictions and transfers are strictly unital lax functors. \item \cref{sec:perm Mack}: \textit{Permutative Mackey functors} are like $\PC$-Mackey functors, except the restrictions and transfers are strong monoidal.
-Additionally, there are more morphisms between permutative Mackey functors and the compatibility conditions on restrictions and transfers are only required to hold up to natural isomorphism (as opposed to strict equality). \item \cref{sec:perm Mack}: \textit{Symmetric monoidal Mackey functors} are the same as permutative Mackey functors, but with symmetric monoidal categories instead of permutative categories. \item \cref{sec:Sp Mack}: \textit{Spectral Mackey functors} are collections of spectra $\{\cat E(H)\}_{H\leq G}$ whose restriction and transfer maps are maps of spectra.
-Guillou--May show in \cite{GuillouMay:2011} that spectral Mackey functors provide a model for genuine $G$-spectra; a genuine $G$-spectrum $E$ determines a spectral Mackey functor which at level $H\leq G$ is the categorical $H$-fixed points of $E$. \item \cref{sec:infty Mack}: By work of Barwick and coauthors Glasman--Shah \cite{BarwickOne, Barwick2}, there is an $\infty$-categorical version of the Burnside category and consequently \textit{$\infty$-categorical Mackey functors} valued in a preadditive $\infty$-category. \end{itemize}
+The examples we will discuss in this paper are the following:\begin{itemize} \item \cref{sec:cat Mack}: \textit{$\PC$-Mackey functors}, called categorical Mackey functors by Bohmann--Osorno \cite{BohmannOsorno:2015}, are valued in permutative categories and can be thought of as a collection of permutative categories $\{\cat C(H)\}_{H\leq G}$ whose restrictions and transfers are strictly unital lax functors. \item \cref{sec:perm Mack}: \textit{Permutative Mackey functors} are like $\PC$-Mackey functors, except the restrictions and transfers are strong monoidal.
+Additionally, there are more morphisms between permutative Mackey functors and the compatibility conditions on restrictions and transfers are only required to hold up to natural isomorphism (as opposed to strict equality). \item \cref{sec:perm Mack}: \textit{Symmetric monoidal Mackey functors} are the same as permutative Mackey functors, but with symmetric monoidal categories instead of permutative categories. \item \cref{sec:infty Mack}: By work of Barwick and coauthors Glasman--Shah \cite{BarwickOne, Barwick2}, there is an $\infty$-categorical version of the Burnside category and consequently \textit{$\infty$-categorical Mackey functors} valued in a preadditive $\infty$-category. \item \cref{sec:Sp Mack}: \textit{Spectral Mackey functors} are collections of spectra $\{\cat E(H)\}_{H\leq G}$ whose restriction and transfer maps are maps of spectra.
+Guillou--May show in \cite{GuillouMay:2011} that spectral Mackey functors provide a model for genuine $G$-spectra; a genuine $G$-spectrum $E$ determines a spectral Mackey functor which at level $H\leq G$ is the categorical $H$-fixed points of $E$. \end{itemize}